shapeshifter/shapeshifter-specification/CONTRIBUTING.md

 ## Markdown setup and best-practices

 This specification is written in the Markdown syntax.
-It can be viewed on GitHub directly, but it is also used to generate a website and pdf document.
+It can be viewed on GitHub directly, but it is also used to generate a website.

 The website is leading in the features that can be used.
 For more information see the projects used to render and upload the documentation:

 - [MkDocs](https://www.mkdocs.org/) the rendering engine
 - [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) the theme
-- [PDF Generate Plugin for MkDocs](https://github.com/orzih/mkdocs-with-pdf) to render pdf document of sections
 - [PlantUML for MkDocs](https://pypi.org/project/mkdocs-plantuml/) plugin to render PlantUML diagrams
 - [Mike](https://github.com/jimporter/mike) to publish multiple versions